DICK’S Sporting Goods (NYSE:DKS) Issues FY 2022 Earnings Guidance

 DICK’S Sporting Goods (NYSE:DKS – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $9.15-$11.70 for the period, compared to the consensus EPS estimate of $12.56.
 The company issued revenue guidance of -.

 DICK’S Sporting Goods (NYSE:DKS – Get Rating) last released its quarterly earnings data on Wednesday, May 25th.
-The sporting goods retailer reported $2.85 earnings per share for the quarter, topping the consensus estimate of $2.42 by $0.43.
+The sporting goods retailer reported $2.85 EPS for the quarter, beating the consensus estimate of $2.42 by $0.43.
+DICK’S Sporting Goods had a return on equity of 58.42% and a net margin of 11.75%.
 The company had revenue of $2.70 billion for the quarter, compared to analyst estimates of $2.63 billion.
-DICK’S Sporting Goods had a net margin of 11.75% and a return on equity of 58.42%.
-DICK’S Sporting Goods’s revenue for the quarter was down 7.5% compared to the same quarter last year.
-During the same period in the previous year, the business earned $3.79 EPS.
-Equities research analysts forecast that DICK’S Sporting Goods will post 11.02 EPS for the current fiscal year.
+During the same period last year, the company posted $3.79 earnings per share.
+The firm’s revenue was down 7.5% compared to the same quarter last year.
+As a group, sell-side analysts predict that DICK’S Sporting Goods will post 10.93 earnings per share for the current fiscal year.

-Several analysts recently commented on DKS shares.
-Citigroup reduced their target price on shares of DICK’S Sporting Goods from $170.00 to $132.00 and set a buy rating for the company in a report on Thursday, May 26th.
-Cowen reduced their target price on shares of DICK’S Sporting Goods to $126.00 in a report on Thursday, May 26th.
-UBS Group reduced their target price on shares of DICK’S Sporting Goods to $85.00 in a report on Thursday, May 26th.
-Stephens reduced their target price on shares of DICK’S Sporting Goods to $102.00 in a report on Monday, May 30th.
-Finally, OTR Global downgraded shares of DICK’S Sporting Goods to a positive rating in a report on Wednesday, May 18th.
-One research analyst has rated the stock with a sell rating, ten have given a hold rating and nine have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of Hold and a consensus price target of $116.53.
+Several analysts have recently weighed in on the company.
+Truist Financial raised their target price on DICK’S Sporting Goods from $168.00 to $180.00 and gave the company a buy rating in a research note on Wednesday, March 9th.
+StockNews.com started coverage on DICK’S Sporting Goods in a research note on Thursday, March 31st.
+They set a hold rating for the company.
+Cowen decreased their price target on DICK’S Sporting Goods to $126.00 in a research note on Thursday, May 26th.
+Wedbush decreased their price target on DICK’S Sporting Goods from $140.00 to $110.00 in a research note on Thursday, May 26th.
+Finally, Telsey Advisory Group decreased their price target on DICK’S Sporting Goods from $125.00 to $110.00 and set an outperform rating for the company in a research note on Thursday, May 26th.
+One analyst has rated the stock with a sell rating, ten have assigned a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $116.89.

-In other news, EVP Donald J. Germano sold 54,210 shares of the company’s stock in a transaction that occurred on Tuesday, April 5th.
-The shares were sold at an average price of $99.68, for a total transaction of $5,403,652.80.
-Following the completion of the sale, the executive vice president now owns 91,269 shares of the company’s stock, valued at approximately $9,097,693.92.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Donald J. Germano sold 23,961 shares of the company’s stock in a transaction that occurred on Tuesday, March 29th.
-The stock was sold at an average price of $110.33, for a total transaction of $2,643,617.13.
+In related news, Director William J. Colombo purchased 5,000 shares of the company’s stock in a transaction on Tuesday, May 31st.
+The shares were bought at an average price of $80.99 per share, with a total value of $404,950.00.
+Following the completion of the acquisition, the director now owns 162,003 shares of the company’s stock, valued at $13,120,622.97.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP Julie Lodge-Jarrett sold 9,139 shares of the company’s stock in a transaction on Tuesday, March 15th.
+The shares were sold at an average price of $109.02, for a total value of $996,333.78.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 192,086 shares of company stock valued at $20,312,486.
-32.83% of the stock is currently owned by insiders.
+In the last three months, insiders have sold 192,086 shares of company stock worth $20,312,486.
+32.83% of the stock is owned by corporate insiders.

 DICK’S Sporting Goods Company Profile (Get Rating)